bouralab/DeepUrfold/README.md

 **Note: this is all research code and not all components are functional**

-This repository contains code for the paper "Exploring Fold Space with Deep Generative Models:
-Reconciling the Continuous vs Discrete Dichotomy with an ‘Urfold’ Model of Protein Inter-relationships" by Eli J. Draizen, Stella Veretnik, Cameron Mura, and Philip E. Bourne.
+This repository contains code for the paper "Deep Generative Models of Protein Structure Uncover Distant Relationships Across a Continuous Fold Space" by Eli J. Draizen, Stella Veretnik, Cameron Mura, and Philip E. Bourne.

 ## Goal